platformland/electric-book/book/text/users.md

 * Do joint user research with the teams who are using the platform to understand the user-facing parts
 * Understand the things your team might need to operate the platform
 * Maintain a list of “anti-users”
-* Work in the open - maintain good communications with your users so you understand how they are using the platform and they understand any upcoming changes
+* Work in the open - maintain good communications with your users so you understand how they are using the platform and ensure they understand any upcoming changes
 * Work to understand the roadmaps of any large services making use of your platform
 * Use analytics to understand new and emerging use-cases for the platform